Arkansas Maternal Mortality Review Committee

 The Arkansas Maternal Mortality Review Committee (AMMRC) began with the passage of Act 829 of 92nd General Assembly Regular Session, 2019.
 The AMMRC was developed with guidance from the Centers for Disease Control and Prevention (CDC) Building US Capacity to Review and Prevent Maternal Deaths and is modeled after well-established review committees in the United States.

 To improve maternal health outcomes, you must begin with understanding the factors that contribute to maternal mortality.
 The Arkansas Department of Health (ADH) established inter-and intra-agency agreements to identify maternal deaths and to access records to facilitate committee review.
 Through data collection and analysis of clinical factors, preventability, and social determinants, the AMMRC seeks to identify factors that lead to poor maternal health outcomes and to make recommendations that will decrease maternal mortality and morbidity.

-The AMMRC is a multidisciplinary committee whose members represent the Arkansas Department of Health's five public health regions and various specialties, facilities, and systems that interact with and impact maternal health.
+The AMMRC is a multidisciplinary committee whose members represent the state of Arkansas.
+The members consist of various specialties, facilities, and systems that interact with and impact maternal health.

-Twenty-one members have been appointed by the Arkansas Secretary of Health.
-Membership consists of specialists in obstetrics and gynecology, maternal-fetal medicine, anesthesiology, nursing, psychiatry, mental/behavioral health, nurse midwifery, public health, hospital association, patient advocacy, and more.
-Recruitment of new AMMRC members may occur annually as needed unless a specific type of expertise is required during the year for a case review (Example: domestic violence).
+The members are appointed by the Arkansas Secretary of Health and consist of specialists in obstetrics and gynecology, maternal-fetal medicine, anesthesiology, nursing, psychiatry, mental/behavior health, nurse midwifery, public health, hospital association, patient advocacy, and more.
+Recruitment of new AMMRC members occurs as needed.

 Resources for Committee Members